Corporate history: Current practices

-The majority of books written today are PR projects expressly designed to celebrate important anniversaries.
-There are also fewer: More histories of British companies were being produced in the last year of the 19th century than were published in the last year of the 20th century.

-Many more corporate histories are used in the education system of the US than in the UK and other countries.

 Many companies see their corporate histories as effective purveyors of long-term organizational memory and especially suitable for transmitting strategy.
 As such it can provide an efficient induction/educational tool for transient employees in the highly flexible labor market.
 Corporate historians collect and catalog materials and disseminate information for internal use.
 "When people think of an archives, they tend to think of the National Archives in Washington," Dave Smith, the manager of Walt Disney Co.'s multimillion-piece collection of artifacts, said in 2003.
 "But a lot of organizations maintain them, including businesses."

 Perhaps the largest corporate archive ever assembled is that of AT&T, which began gathering historical material in 1921.
 As of 1999, its collection was overseen by a full-time staff of 11 people, and included 50000 ft of documents; 800,000 still photos; 12,000 various gadgets and artifacts, some of them dating back to Alexander Graham Bell; and 16,000 films and videos about AT&T.